darmarj/Polaris/docs/blog/index.md

 ---

-The [search] of Material for MkDocs is by far one of its best and most-loved
-assets: [multilingual], [offline-capable], and most importantly: _all client-side_.
-It provides a solution to empower the users of your documentation to find what they're searching for instantly without the headache of managing additional servers.
+A daemon for Linux and Windows.
+It manages the complete container lifecycle of its host system, from image transfer and storage to container execution and supervision to low-level storage to network attachments and beyond.

-[:octicons-arrow-right-24: Continue reading][Wd Skype]
+[:octicons-arrow-right-24: Continue reading][CNCF-Containerd]

-[Wd Skype]: 2021/Wd-Skype.md
+[CNCF-Containerd]: 2021/CNCF-Containerd.md